Ibaan: Demographics

-In the 2020 census, Ibaan had a population of 58,507.
+In the 2024 census, Ibaan had a population of 58,673.
 The population density was sigfig 58,673/68.99.

+Language

+Tagalog is the local language in the Batangueño dialect; however, English is included in its educational curriculum and is often used in official dealings and transactions.

 Religion

-Ibaan is home to the Saint James the Greater Parish, the seat of the Roman Catholic in Ibaan, which is the oldest church in town.
+Ibaan is home to the Archdiocesan Shrine and Parish of Saint James the Greater, the seat of the Roman Catholicism in Ibaan and the oldest church in town.

+It is a predominantly Roman Catholic community, with small percentages of Protestants and members of the Iglesia ni Cristo.
 The indigenous Iglesia ni Cristo has several locales in the town, including the chapels in Coliat and Matala.
+Other than this, non-denominational full gospel churches are also established to name a few like Jesus the Anointed One Church, United Pentecostal Church and Jesus is Lord Church.

 Economy

 Ibaan main products include tamales, kulambo (mosquito net), lomi, panutsa (sweet peanut), and sugarcane.

+Transportation

+The town is served by the Southern Tagalog Arterial Road (STAR), a toll road that leads to the capital, Manila, or neighboring Batangas City.

 Culture

 Festivals

 Ibaan celebrates civic and national holidays.
 The Ibaan Foundation Day is celebrated every December to commemorate the city's founding.
 Each barangay also has its own festivity guided by their patron saint.
-The town is host to the Feast of Saint James the Greater, held every 25 July, which draws hundreds of Catholic devotees.
+The town is host to the Feast of Saint James, held every 25 July, which draws hundreds of Catholic devotees.
 Another religious feasts held in Ibaan was the Procession Feast of Holy week.
 Non-religious holidays include the New Year's Day, National Heroes' Day, Bonifacio Day, and Rizal Day.